harsha711/SE_Project_Grp_27/Proj_2/docs/INSTALL.md

 ## License

-This project is developed as part of CSC510 Software Engineering at NCSU.
+This project is developed as part of CSC510 Software Engineering at NCSU (MIT License)